All Episodes

 I mean, that's just really stupid for him.

-Like I don't know why he did that.
+Like, I don't know why he did that.

 They can find one person they can indict on something.

-I mean, that's that's good.
+I mean, that's good.

-Well, I mean, and a lot of people don't I think that's such a good point.
+I think that's such a good point.

 I mean, you can indict a ham sandwich.